Kaditcuy/alx-low_level_programming/0x00-hello_world/README.md

 4.Hello,Puts
 /**
 *Wrote a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
 */

+5.Hello,printf
+/**
+*Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+*/